m-hamza-mughal/Aerial-Template-Matching/README.md

 The GPS coordinates are also extracted using GDAL functions.

 ## Deep Learning based technique
-This algorithm is currently under development.
-It utilizes Neighbourhood Consensus Networks[2] presented in NeurIPS 2018 to extract point to point correspondances between two images.
+This algorithm utilizes Neighbourhood Consensus Networks[2] presented in NeurIPS 2018 to extract point to point correspondances between two images.
+The correspondances are then used to match the template using Homography and RANSAC.
+The GPS coordinates are then extracted.

 ## References:
 [1] David G Lowe, “Distinctive Image Features from Scale-Invariant Keypoints,”